TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 **Read this entire section before starting**

 Dual-booting provides two operating systems on your computer that you can switch between with a simple reboot.
 One OS will not modify the other unless you explicitly tell it to do so.
 Before you continue, be sure to back up any important data and to have a way to ask for help.
-If you get lost, scared, or stuck, we're here to help in the [Odin Tech Support chat room](https://discordapp.com/channels/505093832157691914/514204667245363200).
+If you get lost, scared, or stuck, we're here to help in the [Odin Tech Support chat room](https://discordapp.com/channels/505093832157691914/514204667245363200 "Please read the rules").
 Come say "Hi"!

 ### Step 1: Download Ubuntu

 First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions ("flavors"), but we suggest the standard [Ubuntu](https://www.ubuntu.com/download/desktop).
-If you're using an older computer, we recommend [Xubuntu](https://xubuntu.org/).
-Be sure to download the 64-bit version of [Ubuntu](https://www.ubuntu.com/download/desktop/thank-you?version=18.04.1&architecture=amd64) or [Xubuntu](http://ftp.ussg.iu.edu/linux/xubuntu/18.04/release/xubuntu-18.04.3-desktop-amd64.iso).
+If you're using an older computer, we recommend [Lubuntu](https://lubuntu.net/).
+Be sure to download the 64-bit version of [Ubuntu](https://www.ubuntu.com/download/desktop/thank-you?version=18.04.1&architecture=amd64) or [Lubuntu](http://cdimage.ubuntu.com/lubuntu/releases/16.04/release/lubuntu-16.04.3-desktop-amd64.iso).

 ### Step 2: Create a Bootable Flash Drive